h2oai/h2o-tutorials/tutorials/pysparkling/Chicago_Crime_Demo.md

 </table>

-    # Look at distribution of Arrest column
+#8.
+Look at the distribution of the Arrest column
     f_crimes["Arrest"].table()